 A debt management plan is basically a system created specifically for you by a credit counseling organization or another group to help you get out of debt.
 While the overall themes of debt management are going to be the same for everyone, no two people are in the exact same situation.
 This is why having a debt management plan designed specifically for you is critical to actually beating your debt.

-In most cases, you’ll formulate a plan with the servicing agency, to which you will then send your payments each month.
+In most cases, when you hire an experienced debt relief company, you’ll formulate a plan with the servicing agency, to which you will then send your payments each month.
 The agency will, in turn, forward payments to your creditors on your behalf.
 This can be beneficial in ways we will discuss when looking at debt management essentials.

 Debt Management Essentials